Mailing Address: Mentorship Program 4400 Massachusetts Ave. NW Washington, DC 20016

 Mentorship students, like other resident student, are not allowed to bring cars.
 Under special circumstances, students may be granted permission, but this must be arranged with campus transportation services.

 IS IT MANDATORY TO HAVE A MEAL PLAN?

-All students living on-campus are required to have a minimum 150-block meal plan.
-However, students may opt to have a larger 200-block meal plan, or the super plan, which has unlimited meal swipes at the Terrace Dining Room.
+All students living on-campus are required to have a minimum 175-block meal plan.
+However, students may opt to have a larger 200, 225, or 250-block meal plans.
 Students living off-campus are not required to have a meal plan.

 WHAT ARE THE HEALTH CARE OPTIONS?

 Mentorship students have access to AU's Student Health Center located on campus.
 D.C. law states that all students must have health insurance - through their parents or through AU.
-If a student has insurance by way of their parent’s plan, they can waive AU Health Insurance through their myAU.american.edu portal.
+If a student has insurance by way of their parent's plan, they can waive AU Health Insurance through their myAU.american.edu portal.
 More information about the Student Health Center and insurance requirements can be found here.

 HOW WILL FALL SEMESTER HOUSING ASSIGNMENTS BE MADE?

 The Housing & Dining Programs office at AU will determine housing assignments.
 Mentorship students will receive roommates' names and information over the summer when it is posted on their myAU.american.edu account.
 Requests can be made on their housing applications or by e-mailing firstname.lastname@example.org.